Praxismfb/cashapp/README.md

-# This is cashapp software application design
+# This is a cashapp software application design